happycoder0011/Habit_Tracker/tutorial.md

 # Welcome to  Habit tracker App Tutorial
 ***
 ### What this app does?
-**This app is basically a habit tracker app that uses github contribution graph as its inspiration to mark the graph daily an help you form new habits**
+**This app is basically a habit tracker app that uses github contribution graph as its inspiration to mark the graph daily an help you form new habits.**

 ## Who is this tutorial for?
 This is a beginner-friendly tutorial.
 It aims to get you familiar with react focused development.
 You will be learning about JSX, React-dom, React hooks and an additional about CSS layout.